-Despite being one of the smallest countries in South America, Bolivia has a diversity of climate and geography to rival its biggest neighbour, Brazil.
-In the dizzying heights of the Altiplano, you’ll find the brilliant white plains of the Uyuni Salt Flats, the crystal clear waters of Lake Titicaca and the towering peaks of the Cordillera Real.
+Bolivia might be one of the smallest countries in South America.
+But it has a diversity of climate and geography to rival its biggest neighbour, Brazil.
+In the dizzying heights of the Altiplano, you’ll find the brilliant white plains of the Uyuni Salt Flats, the crystal clear waters of Lake Titicaca, and the towering peaks of the Cordillera Real.